Our responsible investment approach

-We do this, in part, through Aviva Investors (AI), our global asset management company Aviva Investors is our global asset management company, with £260 billion (as at 30 June 2021)* assets under management in equities, fixed income, property and multi-asset.
+We do this, in part, through Aviva Investors (AI), our global asset management company, with £226 billion (as at 31 March 2023) assets under management in equities, fixed income, property and multi-asset.

 Aviva Investors has a heritage in responsible investing dating back to the early 1970s.
 We invest responsibly with Environmental, Social and Governance (ESG) considerations a central pillar of our investment process because we believe it can minimise risk and allows us to spot opportunities for our customers.
 This process includes areas like climate change, biodiversity, human rights, plastics and gender diversity.

 Demonstrating the depth of our ESG work, AI received the highest grade in the United Nations Principles of Responsible Investment’s (UN PRI’s) 2020 annual assessment of A+ for our ESG strategy, governance and active ownership (i.e. engagement and voting).

 Aviva Investors continually evolves their responsible investment process.
 This work has included:

 - Targeting £10 billion of investments into UK infrastructure and real estate projects by the end of 2023, as pension funds and insurers continue to increase their appetite for such investments.

 - Embedding our responsible investment philosophy, which sets out our responsible investment commitments as a business;